About the WIRF Ambassador Program

 What is required of me as part of the program?

-We understand that our Ambassadors are busy people that are juggling many competing engagements, and as such, our Ambassador opportunities are not designed to be onerous or unrealistic.
+We understand that our Ambassadors are busy people that are juggling many competing priorities, and as such, our Ambassador opportunities are not designed to be burdensome or time-consuming.

-We strive to identify the different strengths and preferences of our Ambassadors and marry those with the different opportunities available during the year.
-Ambassador opportunities are not limited to preterm birth.
+We strive to identify the different strengths and preferences of our Ambassadors and marry those with the different opportunities available throughout the year.
+Ambassador opportunities are not limited to preterm birth prevention.
 WIRF undertakes considerable research into gynaecological cancer and other critical areas of women’s, infants’ and reproductive health.

-Our Ambassadors can contribute to the organisation in many different ways.
-These included:
+Our Ambassadors can contribute to the Foundation in many different ways.
+These include:

 - Being the guest speaker at a WIRF event

 - Being a spokesperson for news stories and assisting with media exposure

 - Providing approved images and testimonials/messages for a variety of media